Fátima Choi

-Fátima Choi Mei Lei (born 1958) MSc, BSc was a Commissioner of Audit in Macau.
+Fátima Choi Mei Lei (born 1958) MSc, BSc, was a Commissioner of Audit in Macau.

 Born in Macau, Choi obtained a Master of Science degree in statistics and Bachelor of Science degree in mathematics from the University of Essex.

 She was an assistant researcher in Hong Kong Polytechnic University and Chinese University of Hong Kong from 1985 to 1986.
-She joined the statistics and census department of the Macanese government.
+She joined the statistics and census department of the Macau government.
 Choi held other positions in the local government: